|On this page|

 This CHOP allows you to create channels that replicate the values of its parameters through time.
 Each channel can be named and assigned a different value.
 The parameter is then evaluated for each frame in the scene file.

-Copies the animation from its Value parameters to where the channels are currently being exported to.
+Copies the animation from the value parameters to the channel export parameters.

 Sort all the channel by their name.